Last updated on September 13th, 2022; Published on May 17th, 2022

 This getaway is perfect for those looking to escape city life for a short while.
-There aren’t many activities to do but once you visit, you’ll realize that itself is one of the advantages of being there.
+There aren’t many activities to do but once you visit, you’ll realize that in itself is one of the advantages of being there.
 Nevertheless, if you are interested in hiking, you can do so within the valleys.

 3. Aberdare Cottages and Fishing Lodge

 This getaway is also located about 2 hours away from Nairobi.
 The lodge has several accommodation options for guests that look quite good, but during our visit, we made use of the campsite by the river.

 Surrounded by tea plantations and a gorgeous river, this is the most beautiful campsite I have been to date.
 Short and long hikes are also possible in the area, and it is a delightful place to relax and reconnect with nature.